sergiod3v/AWS-CertificationNotes/AWS/Solutions Architect/CloudFront & Global Accelerator.md

 	- in case backend changed
 	- in case you want an already fetched file to update
 ### Global Accelerator - Anycast IP
-- basically cloudformation for cloudformation xD
-  - all edge locations use the same IP and the Global
+- all edge locations use the same IP ( anycast )
 - ush mucho sapo leyendo mis notas xddd
+-  GA chooses closest server and connects you to it
-  -
+- can be used by:
+	1. Elastic IP
+	2. EC2
+	3. ALB
+	4. NLB
+	5. public or private